dulapahv/CodeX/manual.md

 ### Notepad Features

-For a list of supported markdown syntax, refer to the [Markdown Support](#markdown-support) section.
+For a list of supported notepad features and markdown syntax, refer to the [Notepad Features and Markdown Syntax](#notepad-features-and-markdown-syntax) section.

 ### Markdown Support